History of Patna: Prehistory and origin

 From that time, the city has had a continuous history, a record claimed by few cities in the world.
 During its history and existence of more than two millennia, Patna has been known by different names: Pataligram, Pataliputra, Palibothra, Kusumpur, Pushpapura, Azimabad, and the present-day Patna.
 Gautam Buddha passed through this place in the last year of his life, and he had prophesied a great future for this place, but at the same time, he predicted its ruin from flood, fire, and feud.

 Etymology

 Ruins of the ancient city of Pataliputra, predecessor to the city of Patna.

 Etymologically, Patna derives its name from the word Pattan, which means port in Sanskrit.
 It may be indicative of the location of this place on the confluence of four rivers, which functioned as a port.
-It is also believed that the city derived its name from Patan Devi, the presiding deity of the city, and her temple is one of the shakti peethas.
+It is also believed that the city derived its name from Patan Devi, the presiding deity of the city, and her temple is one of the Shakta pithas.

 Patali is the name of the trumpet flower.
 A very few ascribes the origin of Patna to a mythological king, Putraka, who created Patna by a magic stroke for his queen Patali, literally Trumpet flower, which gives it its ancient name Pataligram.
 It is said that in honour of the firstborn to the queen, the city was named Pataliputra.
 Gram is the Sanskrit for a village and Putra means a son.